 CHARLOTTE – Finding qualified construction workers is a big problem in the Charlotte area but the soon-to-be-opened Goodwill Construction Skills Training Center will help close that gap beginning early next year.
+If you’re thinking of starting a construction company, make sure you protect your business with subcontractors insurance.

 In partnership with Charlotte-Mecklenburg Schools, Central Piedmont Community College and Rebuilding Opportunities in Construction, the new Goodwill center will train students and adults alike for careers in the booming construction industry.